 While the full impact of the coronavirus will not be known for some time, as buyers and sellers continue to conduct due diligence on target businesses and negotiate international corporate transactions, their legal counsels must identify and mitigate new risks and challenges brought about by the current health crisis.

-CT is aware of these challenges, and in this article, we highlight important considerations shared by legal counsels for global transactions during this unprecedented time.
+CT Corporation is aware of these challenges, and in this article, we highlight important considerations shared by legal counsels for global transactions during this unprecedented time.

 1. Representations and warranties

 During this crisis, legal counsels representing buyers in global transactions are considering seeking additional representations and warranties relating to the target business’ emergency protocols, contingency planning, business continuity processes, and other matters as they deem these critical to understand in this environment.